-of Just National Court) ice at) New Guinea) WS No XX OF 202 Between: XXX Plaintiff And: XXX Defendant PROG RESS REPORT ON ME EDIATION I, (inse ert mediator's name), repo ort to the Court and the Al OR Service that: 1. principal mediation orde n this proceeding on (insert date of ve participated in a mediation before progress.
-2. and has been scheduled with the me on (insert date & time).
-3. mediation order for the conclusion of the media e conclusion of the med ation stipulated in term on order by which date th (insert date stipulated in principal liation), which is the date for the (insert the number of the term the mediation has been directed to be 4.
-The reason(s) for the adjournment of mediation • diation is/are (insert reason(s) for 5. mediation order for the mediation and to seek so return of the matter bej rt the date stipulated in the principal fore the Court) of the status of the cipal mediation order or such other ediation may require.
-6. This report is issued by consultation with them. y me with the agreemer nt of the relevant parties after my name of mediator) Accred lited Mediator atad.
-202
+of Just National Court) ice at) New Guinea) WS No XX OF 202 Between: XXX Plaintiff And: XXX Defendant PRO GRESS REPORT ON ME EDIATION I, (inse ert mediator's name), re eport to the Court and the AI OR Service that: 1. principal mediation or n this proceeding on (insert date of ve participated in a mediation before progress.
+2. een temporarily adjourned ant parties to resume before and has been scheduled with the me on (insert date & time).
+3. mediation order for conclusion of the me the conclusion of the mean ediation stipulated in term action order by which date the (insert date stipulated in principal liation), which is the date for the (insert the number of the term the mediation has been directed to be 4.
+The reason(s) for the adjournment of media 2 diation is/are (insert reason(s) for 5. mediation order for t mediation and to seek he return of the matter bej fore the Court) of the status of the cipal mediation order or such other ediation may require.
+6. This report is issued consultation with them - nt of the relevant parties after my name of mediator) lited Mediator Accie anca micuratui Datad: 202